smclacke/webserv/notes/sm_todo.md

 	check if i need to do any chunky stuff

 8)
-	serious clean up of handleWrite function + any more from epoll.cpp
-		+ get rid of unnecessary print statements
+	clean up readFile bools - think theres like 3 on the go...

 9)
 	**restart server if fatal error occurs wooooooooo**

-111)
-	remove bigWrite when everything gooci

 10)
+	portchecking logic needs to change, before it is checked, server sockets are created and bind() is called, and fails

+11)
+	default server:
+---- File extension doesnt match the requested Accept header
+	default 8080 throws this error

+100)
 	**AT THE END, ADD ERRNO CHECKING BACK IN**
 	// READ
 	//if (errno == EAGAIN || errno == EWOULDBLOCK)